wiboma/hudiy/main_configuration.md

 - `ringtoneFile`:
     The absolute path to the **.wav** file that will be played during an incoming call.

+- `defaultMediaPath`:
+    Default path for the file explorer in Storage Music Player.
+If the path does not exist, **$HOME** will be used instead.

 ## androidAuto

 - `speechAudio`: